 It should be noted that batch feed and continuous feed garbage disposals grind and dispose of food waste equally well.
 Batch feed models are available in the same horsepower and grinding chamber configurations as their continuous feed cousins; however, they do gain in advantage in ease of installation.
 Almost all batch feed models come with an included power cord, which means that most homeowners will be able to install the unit themselves – without having to hire a costly professional plumber.

-Ultimately, which model you choose for your home is going to depend on three primary factors: safety, cost, and the amount of waste you routinely dispose of.
+Ultimately, continuous feed models will make your life easier, but which model you choose for your home is going to depend on three primary factors: safety, cost, and the amount of waste you routinely dispose of.
 Of these three factors, you will need to decide which is most important to you.